yezyilomo/django-restql/README.md

 query = {username, location{-country}, contact{-email}}   ≡    {username, birthdate, location{region}, contact{phone}}
 ```

-In addition to exclude operator(-), **django-restql** comes with an operator for including all fields(\*).
-Just like exclude operator(-) using include all fields operator(\*) is very simple, for example if you want to get all fields from a model you just need to do `query={*}`.
+In addition to exclude operator(-), **django-restql** comes with a wildcard(\*) operator for including all fields.
+Just like exclude operator(-) using a wildcard operator(\*) is very simple, for example if you want to get all fields from a model you just need to do `query={*}`.
 This operator can be used to simplify some filtering which might endup being very long if done with other approaches.
 For example if you have a model with this format

 ```py
 user = {